TrebledJ/trebledj.github.io/content/posts/ctf/2023-10-maple/2023-10-02-maplectf-2023-mostly-harmless.md

     {% image "assets/table4.png", "Table showing various inheritance rules; copied from Roth's paper.", "post1 w-80" %}

     <sup>Roth's subtyping inheritance rules.
 These differ from Grigore's and aren't the inheritance rules used in this challenge.
-This image is here to illustrate the rules.
+This image is included to illustrate the rules.
 The first 4 rows encode Turing Machine state transitions.
 The type parameter $x$ is contravariant.[^roth2023]</sup>
     {.caption}

     {.no-center}